gunnarvoet/cookiecutter-research-project-pdoc/README.rst

 Then:

-* Install conda environment (``conda env create -f environment.yml``)
+* Install the conda environment (``conda env create -f environment.yml``)
-* Add a ``requirements.txt`` file that specifies the packages you will need for your project and their versions.
-For more info see the `pip docs for requirements files`_.

-.. _`pip docs for requirements files`: https://pip.pypa.io/en/stable/user_guide/#requirements-files
+* Install additonal packages like jupyter notebook.
+Gunnar installs these using pip and a *requirements.txt* file and has a little script that just does this.
+This way non-essential packages are kept outside the *environment.yml* for this package.

 .. _Sphinx: http://sphinx-doc.org/
 .. _pdoc: https://pdoc.dev/